stack of pancakes on a white plate

 • Allergy Friendly – Nut allergies, lactose allergies, gluten allergies… these pancakes are the perfect solution for a yummy breakfast (or snack food!)

-• Family friendly – Kids and adults alike will be raving about these!
+• Banana-coconut flavor – Just the right amount of sweetness that kids and adults alike will be raving about these!

 overhead shot of ingredients

-• overhead shot of liquid ingredients in a bowl
+overhead shot of dry ingredients in a bowl

-• side shot of batter in a bowl
+side shot of pancake batter in a bowl

-A small bowl will work fine for mixing the dry ingredients.
-Then use a large bowl for the liquid ingredients since you’ll be adding the dry to the liquid.
-Use a whisk or even a fork to mix the liquid together.
+STEP TWO: In a large bowl, add the wet ingredients.
+Use a whisk or a fork to mix the liquid together.
 Then mix everything together using a spoon.
 The batter will be the consistency of typical pancake batter.

 Cooking